jabbala10-bit/fde-playbook/README.md

 Each stage is a different job with a different goal, a different trap, and a concrete artifact you leave behind.

 ### 1 · Discovery — understand their world
 **Goal:** map the customer's reality and surface candidate use cases. **You do:** immerse — sit with end users, watch the actual workflow, read their systems, map stakeholders.
-Ask more than you tell. **The trap:** pitching solutions before you understand the problem; falling for the loudest stakeholder's pet idea. **Artifact:** a ranked list of use cases scored by value × feasibility, plus a stakeholder map.
+Ask more than you tell. **The trap:** pitching solutions before you understand the problem; falling for the loudest stakeholder's pet idea. **Artifact:** a ranked list of use cases scored by value × feasibility, plus a stakeholder map. *(Fillable templates: [discovery-toolkit.md](./discovery-toolkit.md).)*

 ### 2 · Scoping — pick the wedge & define success
 **Goal:** choose the ONE highest-leverage use case and define what "it works" means *before* building. **You do:** pick for value × feasibility × visibility; define measurable success criteria; run the governance discovery questions; de-risk the biggest unknown first. **The trap:** scoping too big, or scoping something demo-able but not productionizable. **Artifact:** a crisp scope with success metrics, a risk/governance flag list, and a "definition of done."